Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Chambolle--Pock for semimonotone operators

 \subsection{Sufficient conditions for convergence of CPA}

-\Cref{thm:calculus:primaldual} requires range conditions \eqref{eq:calculus:primaldual:range} to hold for the semimonotonicity matrices of $A$ and $B$.
-In this subsection, it is shown that this can be achieved by imposing a certain structure on the semimonotonicity matrices.
+\Cref{eq:calculus:primaldual:range} imposes range conditions on the semimonotonicity matrices of $A$ and $B$.
+In this subsection, it is shown that this can be achieved by imposing a certain structure on these matrices.
 In particular, consider the following set of assumptions.